Relative Dolbeault Geometric Langlands via the Regular Quotient: Beilinson 1-motives and Fourier-Mukai Duality

+\begin{example} For $C$ a family of smooth projective curves over a base $S$ with a section $\sigma\colon S\to C$, the Picard stack $\cP = \Pic(C/S)$ classifying relative line bundles on $C$ over $S$ is a Beilinson $1$-motive.
+In fact, we can write it as a product

-where $\Jac(C/S)$ denotes the relative Jacobian of $C$ over $S$.
-In fact, $\Pic(C/S)$ is self dual, as we can see from the fact that $\bG_m$ and $\Z$ are Cartier dual, and $\Jac(C/S)$ is a self-dual abelian variety over $S$. \end{example}
+where $\Jac(C/S)$ denotes the relative Jacobian of $C$ over $S$. $\Pic(C/S)$ is self dual, as we can see from the fact that $\G_m$ and $\Z$ are Cartier dual, and $\Jac(C/S)$ is a self-dual abelian variety over $S$. \end{example}

 Let $q_1,q_2$ be the natural projection maps